awei01/version-controlled-wordpress/readme.md

 ## Motivation

-Wordpress was born in an age when FTP was the best tool publish websites.
-It's primarily intended for designers and not developers.
+Wordpress was born in an age when FTP was the best tool used to publish websites.
+It was primarily intended for designers and not developers.
 As a result, maintenance and version control are a nightmare.
 This repository seeks to mitigate some of the headaches a developer may encounter when developing and maintaining a Wordpress installation.

 This repository assumes that you are technically proficient enough to find your way around a server via a command prompt.